 Walls, whether they mark a boundary or support your house, are on the whole functional and unappealing.
 Nathan James Dodd suggests using wall plaques and ornaments to improve their appearance.

 Whether classical, contemporary or comic, these enhancements break up a wall's monotony, adding interest that will transform and add character to a garden or patio space.

-Also from Haddonstone are plaques reflecting the characteristics of the four seasons, each of them decorated with imagery of a particular time of the year with garlands of flowers, sheaves of corn, cornucopia of fruit and fire & ice, all finely captured in high quality stone work.
+Also from Haddonstone are plaques reflecting the characteristics of the four seasons, each one decorated with imagery of a particular time of the year with garlands of flowers, sheaves of corn, cornucopia of fruit and fire & ice, all finely captured in high quality stone work.

 There are several masks to choose from.
 The fabled Green Woman, or a Cherub, and at the opposite end of the spectrum a Brelgian Wall Mask that is either grotesque or amusing depending on your disposition.
-From Toscano there's a Nightmare Wall Sculpture featuring a composite of three scary faces.
 Somewhat more spiritual would be a depiction of the Buddha or a Cham Plaque that originates from ancient south east Asian culture.

 Toscano also have a Demon on the Loose and Gaston the Gothic Gargoyle who normally is seen taunting passers by from high up on the walls of European cathedrals.